An Educational Resource

 Homes of Portland's Golden Age

 Homes of Portland’s Golden Age (HOPGA) Walking Tour—Guided walking tours of the stately homes on High, Spring, State and Pleasant Streets showcases Portland’s early prosperity through its architecture.
-Tours are Fridays from 11:00 am—12:30 pm from late July through early October.
+Tours are Tuesdays and Fridays from 10:00 am—11:30 pm from late July through early October.

 Since 1807, the Portland Observatory has offered spectacular views of Portland's busy harbor and served as a beloved symbol of the city's rich maritime heritage.
 As stewards of the Observatory, Landmarks is pleased to offer daily tours and educational programs from May to October.

 Download these free walking tours to explore Portland and learn about our city's historic architecture.

 The City is a Classroom is an educational workbook written to meet the 3rd grade curriculum, but has proven popular with children through adults.

 This 3rd edition, revised in 2013, and generously funded by the Leonard C. and Mildred F. Ferguson Foundation and the CPB Foundation, includes an expanded local history time line and was a collaborative project with numerous historic sites in Portland.

 With the Portland Observatory Activity Book, you will learn about the famous tower, the man who built it, how and why it was used, and how important it is today as a national historic landmark.
 Explore this maritime signal tower with page after page of fun, hands-on activities.